 B. Develop an awareness of all sanctions and/or penalties associated with the violation of the Drug Free Workplace Act.
 See 3.9011R Alcohol and Drug Abuse Prevention Regulation.

-C. The Associate Vice President, Human Resources & Organizational Safety will ensure that the College Statement on Compliance with the Drug Free Workplace Act of 1988 is distributed appropriately.
+C. The Chief Human Resources Officer (CHRO) will ensure that the College Statement on Compliance with the Drug Free Workplace Act of 1988 is distributed appropriately.
 A copy of this Statement is attached to and made part of this College Regulation.

 V. Responsibility for Implementation